frequency-chain/frequency/designdocs/DELEGATION.md

 * **Revocable** - a Delegate's permissions must be able to be revoked by the Delegator to give Account holders the ability to withdraw permissions completely from the Delegate.

 ### Non-Goals
-* This does not cover retiring a StaticId, which is a possible future feature.
+* This doesn't cover retiring a StaticId, which is a possible future feature.
+* Although this does specify a direct removal of one's own StaticId, it doesn't specify a delegated version of that.
+This would mean one delegate would be able to remove another delegate, not just replacing the delegate with itself.
+This presents serious enough issues that it should be discussed and designed separately if it's to be implemented at all.
-* Permissions have not been specified and neither has the data type.
+* We're not specifying here what the permissions are nor the permissions data type.

 ## Proposal
-The proposed solution is to give End Users the ability to create an on-chain StaticId through an authorized delegate, and to transparently authorize and manage their own Delegates and permissions.
-Additionally, we allow StaticIds to be directly purchased through a native token.
+The proposed solution is to give End Users the ability to create an on-chain StaticId through an authorized delegate, and to transparently authorize and manage their own Delegates and permissions, either directly using a native token or through another delegate that they authorize explicitly.
+Additionally, we allow StaticIds to be directly purchased using a native token.

 ### API (extrinsics)
-**Notes**
- - all names are placeholders and may be changed.
+* all names are placeholders and may be changed.
- - all extrinsics must emit an appropriate event with all parameters for the call, unless otherwise specified
+* all extrinsics must emit an appropriate event with all parameters for the call, unless otherwise specified
- - errors in the extrinsics must have different, reasonably-named error enums for each type of error.
+* errors in the extrinsics must have different, reasonably-named error enums for each type of error.
- - if no restrictions are listed, anyone may call this extrinsic.

-1. **add_delegate(delegator, delegate, permissions)*** - adds a new delegate for an *existing* StaticId.
-This is a signed call directly from the delegator's Account.
-The *delegator* account pays the fees.
-   * Parameters:
-     1. `delegator` - the StaticId to add the delegate to
-     2. `delegate` - the StaticId of the new delegate
-     3. `permissions` - a value indicating the permissions for the new delegate
-   * Restrictions:  Owner only.
-2. **update_delegate(delegator, delegate, permissions)** - changes the permissions for an existing delegator-delegate relationship.
-This is a signed call directly from the delegator's Account.
-The *delegator* account pays the fees.
-The parameters are the same as `add_delegate`.
-    * Restrictions:  Owner only.
-3. **remove_delegate(delegator,delegate)** - deletes a delegate's entry from the list of delegates for the provided StaticId.
-This is a signed call directly from the delegator's Account.
-The *delegator* account pays the fees, if any.
-   * **Parameters**:
-       1. `delegator` - the StaticId removing the delegate
-       2. `delegate` - the StaticId of the delegate to be removed
-   * Restrictions:  Owner only.
+* Read-only extrinsics can be called by anyone; otherwise, restrictions are as noted.
+* Events are not emitted for read-only extrinsic calls.

-4. **create_account_with_delegate**(payload) - creates a new StaticId on behalf of an Account, by the caller, and adds the caller as the Account's delegate.
+1. **create_account_with_delegate**(payload) - creates a new StaticId on behalf of an Account, by the caller, and adds the caller as the Account's delegate.
 This call is from the delegate account.
 The delegate, *not the owner of the new StaticId*, pays the fees.
     * Parameters:
       1. `payload`: authorization data signed by the delegating account.
          1. `data` - this is what the Account owner must sign and provide to the delegate beforehand.